 * One project concentrates on the representation of violence in book three of Christine de Pizan's Cité des dames.
 What is of interest is how her depiction of Christian martyrdom contrasts with that of her male-authored source texts.
 She rewrote the saints’ legends in order to maintain a binary opposition where only men are capable of evil and women are the victims.
 I relate her gendering of this violence to the prologue, specifically the manner in which she grounds her authority in her female body.

 * Another study focuses on Nietzsche's “Wir Philologen,” an essay intended for his collection Unzeitgemässe Betrachtungen (Untimely Meditations), but which only survives in notes left unpublished in his lifetime.
 Given Nietzsche’s predilection for an aphoristic writing style, however, these notes are no less rich or representative of his work than his published pieces.
 I explore the specific linguistic and rhetorical means by which Nietzsche positions himself in opposition to his peers.
 Of particular interest to me is his play on the grammatical female gender of the word “philology” in German, which he exploits to paint himself as the only virile male among his eunuch colleagues.

-* My second book project is a scholarly edition of 15th-century amatory confessional poems with co-author Linda Burke.
-This will be a bilingual edition that includes manuscript variants.
+* My second book project is a Middle French-to-English translation with co-author Linda Burke.